How To Set Up The Perfect Leopard Gecko Lighting

 I remember when I started with reptiles, lighting and temperature and all that stuff was my biggest obstacle.
 Since most people say that most reptiles need a couple of different "temperature zones", I always asked myself how I could reach the exact temperatures.

-However, for all of you who want to know the exact temperatures you should reach, I created the chart on the right.
+However, for all of you who want to know the exact temperatures you should reach, I created the chart below.

 The Leopard Gecko Hot Spot